Cornelius Tiebout: Works

-Of special interest among Tiebout's biblical engravings is one depicting Joseph revealing himself to his brothers—very special because the actual copper plate for this engraving has survived.
-It can be admired online:
+Of special interest among Tiebout's biblical engravings is one depicting Joseph revealing himself to his brothers—special because the actual copper plate for this engraving has survived.
+It can be seen online:

 Mavor's Voyages.
 William Fordyce Mavor's 25-volume Historical Account of the Most Celebrated Voyages, Travels, and Discoveries from the time of Columbus to the present period was published in London, 1798-1802.
 The earliest American edition, including 26 engraved illustrations by Tiebout, consists of 24 volumes, published in Philadelphia, 1802-1803.

 Rees's New Cyclopedia.
 These 39 volumes of text and 6 volumes of engraved plates, edited by Abraham Rees, were published serially in London, 1802-1820, and in several American cities as 41 volumes of text and 6 of plates, 1806-1820.
 Tiebout is one of 22 American engravers whose works appear in the first 5 plate-volumes.
 He engraved 77 of the signed plates.
 (In this case and others, Tiebout may have engraved some of the unsigned plates.)

 Ferguson's Astronomy and Lectures.
 James Ferguson wrote two widely influential books published in London and later in America: (1) Astronomy Explained upon Sir Isaac Newton's Principles… and Ferguson's Lectures on Select Subjects: Mechanics….
 First American editions of both books were published by Mathew Carey in 1806.
 The plates were later published separately for Astronomy by Abraham Small, Philadelphia, 1817, and for Lectures by Mathew Carey, 1814.
 Tiebout signed 23 engravings in Astronomy and 37 in Lectures.

 Emporium of Arts and Sciences.
 This periodical, devoted to the interests of American and British inventors and scientists, was published in two separate series during 1812-1814.
 The principal engraver was Tiebout, who signed 50 of the engravings.

 Frontispieces.
 For use as frontispieces for biographies and other books, Tiebout engraved images of the following people:

 Hugh Blair, Scottish minister and writer;